status-im/help.status.im/docs/style-guide/style-conventions.md

     | Incorrect   | 0,13    |
     | Incorrect   | 0'13    |

-- Don't use thousand separators.
-While a thousand separator improves readability (especially for very long numbers), their symbol and placement vary among countries.
+- Don't use the thousand separator.
+While the separator improves readability (especially for very long numbers), their symbol and placement vary among countries.

     | Usage       | Example |
     |:------------|:--------|